Maaarsh/maaarsh.github.io/README.md

 # website

- personal website to display info, projects, and whatever else I want.
+My personal website to display info, projects, and whatever else I want.

+## To Do:

+- This
+  - that